alexchantastic/gulp-embedlr/README.md

 ## Usage

-This modifies the original html-file by embedding the livereload-snippet, therefore you should not pipe it back into the same directory where you keep the original files.
+This modifies the original file by embedding the livereload-snippet, therefore you should not pipe it back into the same directory where you keep the original files.

 Alone, this plugin does not really do much interesting stuff, but combined with [gulp-livereload](https://github.com/vohof/gulp-livereload) and a static server you get a neat workflow.